miadublin/1stMilestone/README.md

 ## Wireframes

-The Wireframes can be viewed [here](https://github.com/miadublin/1stmilestone/tree/master/wireframes)
+The Wireframes can be viewed [here](https://github.com/miadublin/1stmilestone/tree/master/wireframes).

 ## Features

-- The code and content of this website is contained within one document (index.html), it utilises a parallax design.
+- The code and content of this website is contained on a single page (index.html), also it utilises a parallax design making it easy to navigate and find what you are lookign for.

 - Responsive Navbar: Allows the user to easily navigate to the different sections of the website, simply by clicking the name of the area they wish to visit also the navbar collapses when clicked on so the page is still visible all the time.

-- Carousel slides:
+- Carousel slide with pictures, making it clean and modern.

-- Contact form: Allow the user to get in touch with the site creator.
+- Contact form: A clear and easy to use contact form, allowing the user to get in touch with the site creator and social media buttons displayed on the fooer to allow the user a quick and easy access to our social network pages.

 - Footer: Informs the user every social media link and phone number/email available for contact.

-### Existing Features
--
+- Information on how to start to Meditate and providing these sessions of different lengths like 3 and 5 minutes and also a kid friendly guide.

+- Includes videos tutorials hosted on YouTube and step by step guidance.

+- Bullet list of Self care Tips and exercises, that allow users to learn techniques that will help them in getting more relaxed, manage their stress and even fight insomnia.

+- And the best thing is: it's FREE, won’t cost you 1 cent. 💸

 ### Features Left to Implement
--
+- I would like to provide e-books links for the users and always keep the sections updated with fresh content.

 ## List of pages
 - Home Page - Give users a calm and peaceful feeling with beautiful pictures
 - Learn how to Meditate - Step by step of how Meditate
 - Videos - Tutorials for user who wish start to Meditate
 - Self care Tips - Extense list of ways to treat yourself
 - Talk to us - Contact form

 ## Technologies Used

 - [HTML](https://en.wikipedia.org/wiki/HTML)